mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     <summary><strong>Eisenhower Matrix</strong></summary>
     <br>

-A decision-making framework designed and named after the 34th President of the United States of America—Dwight Eisenhower.
-He launched one of the most successful programs that are critical to our society today—highways, space exploration, internet (DARPA) and energy alternatives.
+A decision-making framework designed and named after the 34th President of the United States of America-Dwight Eisenhower.
+He launched one of the most successful programs that are critical to our society today-highways, space exploration, internet (DARPA) and energy alternatives.
 He accomplished a ton!
 How did he do it?

 The Eisenhower box includes one axis that is important, the other axis is urgent.
 You put each task in one of the four quadrants: